 EPA WaterSense Program

-The white paper Minnesota’s Groundwater Education Gap–Preparing Students to Effectively Manage our Groundwater Resources in the Future – posted onto the MGWA public Web page.
+The white paper Minnesota’s Groundwater Education Gap–Preparing Students to Effectively Manage our Groundwater Resources in the Future – posted on the MGWA public Web page.

-Link: Water Drip Calculator – onlilne calculator to caculate lost water due to leaky faucets
+Link: Water Drip Calculator – online calculator to calculate lost water due to leaky faucets

 EPA Link: Minnesota’s Drinking Water

 Rebate Program: Check out what the City of Rochester, Minnesota has for a rebate program: https://www.rpu.org/your-home/rebates-programs/conserve-and-save.html